OUTDOOR BURNING INFORMATION

 Fires must be extinguished if deemed unsafe for any of the above mentioned reasons if instructed by the senior fire official on scene.

-Questions regarding the outdoor burning information can be directed to Fire Chief/Fire Marshal Thomas R. Wisner or the on duty battalion chief at 860-621-3202.
+Questions regarding the outdoor burning information can be directed to the Town of Southington's Open Burning Official or the on duty battalion chief at 860-621-3202.

 After hour complaints shall be directed to Central Dispatch at 860-378-1600.